avih75/AzureDevops_Rich_Date_Field_Control/details.md

 * Range End Anchor stretch      : (number postive/negative) optional, you can set a number of day to stretch / relax from the Range End Anchor.
 Default, 0.

 ### Target Status Date Visualization
-* Status Target                 : (string, one of the System.Status) optional.
-Target this status and color accordingly.
+* Status Target                 : (string, array of System.Status) optional.
+Target this statuses and color accordingly.
 * Status Condition              : (Is/IsNot one of) optional, track if in the System.Status Is / Is Not one of given values.
-* Status Condition Values       : (Is/IsNot one of) optional, track if in the System.Status Is / Is Not one of given values.

 ## Installation: